Serpentinization: Extraterrestrial production of methane by serpentinization

 The presence of traces of methane in the atmosphere of Mars has been hypothesized to be a possible evidence for life on Mars if methane was produced by bacterial activity.
 Serpentinization has been proposed as an alternative non-biological source for the observed methane traces.
-In 2022 it was reported that microscopic examination of the ALH 84001 meteorite, which came from Mars, shows that indeed the organic matter it contains was formed by serpentinization, not by life processes.
+In 2022, it was reported that microscopic examination of the ALH 84001 meteorite, which came from Mars, shows that indeed the organic matter it contains was formed by serpentinization, not by life processes.

 Using data from the Cassini probe flybys obtained in 2010–12, scientists were able to confirm that Saturn's moon Enceladus likely has a liquid water ocean beneath its frozen surface.
 A model suggests that the ocean on Enceladus has an alkaline pH of 11–12.
 The high pH is interpreted to be a key consequence of serpentinization of chondritic rock, that leads to the generation of H_{2}, a geochemical source of energy that can support both abiotic and biological synthesis of organic molecules.

 Environment of formation

-Ophiolite of the Gros Morne National Park, Newfoundland.
+Ophiolite of the Gros Morne National Park, Newfoundland (Labrador, Canada).
 Ophiolites characteristically have a serpentinite component.

 Serpentinization occurs at mid-ocean ridges, in the forearc mantle of subduction zones, in ophiolite packages, and in ultramafic intrusions.

 Mid-ocean ridges

 Conditions are highly favorable for serpentinization at slow to ultraslow spreading mid-ocean ridges.
-Here the rate of crustal extension is high compared with the volume of magmatism, bringing ultramafic mantle rock very close to the surface where fracturing allows seawater to infiltrate the rock.
+Here, the rate of crustal extension is high compared with the volume of magmatism, bringing ultramafic mantle rock very close to the surface where fracturing allows seawater to infiltrate the rock.

-Serpentinization at slow spreading mid-ocean ridges can cause the seismic Moho discontinuity to be placed at the serpentinization front, rather than the base of the crust as defined by normal petrological criteria.
-The Lanzo Massif of the Italian Alps shows a sharp serpentinization front that may be a relict seismic Moho.
+Serpentinization at slow-spreading mid-ocean ridges can cause the seismic Moho discontinuity to be placed at the serpentinization front, rather than the base of the crust as defined by normal petrological criteria.
+The Lanzo Massif of the Italian Alps shows a sharp serpentinization front that may be a relict of the seismic Moho discontinuity.